paninski-lab/eks/docs/singlecam_overview.md

 5. **Save Smoothed Results**:
     - For each body part, convert the resulting DataFrames to CSV files.
-    - Use `populate_output_dataframe` to integrate the results into the output DataFrame.
     - Save the output DataFrame as a CSV file in the specified directory.

 6. **Plot Results**: